 Compilation is source to source transformation.
 We use the phrase intermediate representation to refer to a target language for a compiler.
 This paper introduces a C-language library that makes possible a C-language intermediate representation for probabilistic programming languages that can itself be compiled to executable machine code.
-We call this intermediate language probabilistic C. Probabilistic C can be compiled normally and uses only macros and POSIX operating system libraries (Open Group, 2004a) to implement general-purpose, scalable, parallel probabilistic programming inference.
-Note that in this paper we do not show how to compile any existing probabilistic programming languages (i.e. IBAL (Pfeffer, 2001), BLOG (Milch et al., 2007), Church (Goodman et al., 2008), Figaro (Pfeffer, 2009), Venture (Mansinghka et al., 2014), or Anglican (Wood et al., 2014)) to this intermediate representation; instead we leave this to future work noting there is a wealth of readily available resources on language to language compilation that could be leveraged to do this.
-We instead characterize the performance of the intermediate representation itself by writing programs directly in probabilistic C and then testing them on computer architectures and programs that illustrate the capacities and trade-offs of both the forward inference strategies probabilistic C employs and the operating system functionality on which it depends.
+We call this intermediate language probabilistic C. Probabilistic C can be compiled normally and uses only macros and posix operating system libraries (Open Group, 2004a) to implement general-purpose, scalable, parallel probabilistic programming inference.
+Note that in this paper we do not show how to compile any existing probabilistic programming languages (i.e. IBAL (Pfeffer, 2001), BLOG (Milch et al., 2007), Church (Goodman et al., 2008), Figaro (Pfeffer, 2009), Venture (Mansinghka et al., 2013), or Anglican (Wood et al., 2014)) to this intermediate representation; instead we leave this to future work noting that there is a wealth of readily available resources on language to language compilation that could be leveraged to do this.
+We instead characterize the performance of the intermediate representation itself by writing programs directly in probabilistic C and then testing them on computer architectures and programs that illustrate the capacities and trade-offs of both the forward inference strategies probabilistic C em-